-6.2.2530 [COMPILE] "bracket-compile" CORE EXT
+6.2.2530 [COMPILE] "bracket-compile" CORE EXT Interpretatio n: Interpretation seman ntics for this word are undefined.

 Skip leading space delimiters.
 Parse name delimited by a space.
 Find name.
 If name has other than default compilation semantics, append them to the current definition; otherwise append the execution semantics of name.
 An ambiguous condition exists if name is not found.